 - A hard copy of the Student Project Proposal Form is not required

 - After pressing "Submit" on the On-line Application Form, information provided cannot be edited; an automated message will appear on screen confirming receipt of the on-line form

-- March 2 deadline is for electronic submission of On-line Application Form (with upload of student project proposal file) + receipt of signed hard copy of Agreement & Ethics Form
+- March 2 deadline is for electronic submission of On-line Application Form (with uploaded PDF of student project proposal file) + receipt of signed hard copy of Agreement & Ethics Form

-Although available funding varies from year to year, the Faculty is usually able to support 60-65 students per summer.
+Although available funding varies from year to year, the Faculty is usually able to support about 65 students per summer.